squeek502/BWAPI-Lua/docs/source/api/BWAPI/classes/Unit.rst

       .. seealso::
          :meth:`cancelUpgrade`, :meth:`isUpgrading`, :meth:`getRemainingUpgradeTime`, :meth:`getUpgrade`, :meth:`canUpgrade`

-   .. method:: setRallyPoint(PositionOrUnit target) -> wasIssued
+   .. method:: setRallyPoint(target) -> wasIssued

       Orders the unit to set its rally position to the specified position or unit.

-      :param BWAPI.PositionOrUnit target: The target position or target unit that this structure will rally to.
+      :param target: Can be either a :class:`Position` or :class:`Unit`.
+The target position or target unit that this structure will rally to.
+      :type target: :class:`BWAPI.Position` or :class:`BWAPI.Unit`
       :return: ``true`` if the command was passed to Broodwar, and ``false`` if BWAPI determined that the command would fail.
       :rtype: boolean